nurpax/petmate/docs/index.md

 ## Release history

 Petmate 0.8.0 (2019-12-17)
-- Add custom charsets.
+- Add custom charsets ([#174](https://github.com/nurpax/petmate/issues/174)).
 You can load .64c font files from [http://kofler.dot.at/c64/font_01.html](http://kofler.dot.at/c64/font_01.html).
 Fonts cannot be edited within Petmate -- but this will probably get added in later releases.
 - Increase the size of gif Frame delay input width ([#165](https://github.com/nurpax/petmate/issues/165))
 - Choose different outline color for a defined brush opposed to an empty one ([#163](https://github.com/nurpax/petmate/issues/163))